TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 Only one row of header pins would remain accessible.

 ### One Breadboard Isn't Enough
-Most breadboards are modular and can be combined.
+Most breadboards are modular and can be combined and rearranged.
 When you take *two* breadboards and remove *one powerrail* each, you can stick them together in a way that provides the necessary real estate to place the breakout board:

 <img src="images/esp32_devkitc_v4_breadboard2_t.png" width="80%" height="80%" />